How to Handle Arguments in a Relationship

 It takes time, intention, and effort to repair a relationship after a big argument or nasty fight.

-With mutual understanding, empathy, and care, and with open communication and the right skills, arguments can become an opportunity to make the relationship stronger and bring the two of you closer together.
+With mutual understanding, empathy, and care, and with open communication and the right skills, arguments can become opportunities to strengthen the relationship.

-How you approach the situation makes all of the difference in the world.
-If you are truly struggling to repair and fix your relationship after an argument, I recommend finding a couples therapist and attending couples counseling for more individualized relationship advice.
+How you approach the situation makes all of the difference.
+If you are truly struggling to repair and fix your relationship after an argument, you can try attending couples counseling for more individualized relationship advice.